7 Innovative Ways Organisations are Using Smart Buildings to Save Money

 CRE is all about location.
 Your business needs a convenient site for your customers, employees and suppliers.
 This necessity for a central location might mean that you operate from a building which may not have been designed with modern energy efficiency in mind.

-People counters can help you to identify when a zone is being occupied and how it’s being used.
-The device can be set up to communicate with building systems which will regulate the facilities in that area, ensuring energy is not being wasted.
-Using this technology, you will also be notified of any malfunctions which drain resources when left unattended for long periods.
+An IoT True Occupancy system can help you to identify when a zone is being occupied and how it’s being used.
+An cloud based platform collects this data and can be set up to communicate with building systems which will regulate the facilities in that area, ensuring energy is not being wasted.

 By collecting data about how the occupants in your building interact with certain facilities, machines and spaces, you can address issues quickly and formulate more cost-effective alternatives.
 So, you can still benefit from your retro building’s central location and save money by revising how energy and lighting are used while also leveraging the data your people counter collects to improve functionality.